-The table below presents the last quoted sales price of MIM common stock, as quoted on Nasdaq under the symbol "MIMS," the last quoted sales price of Chronimed common stock, as quoted on Nasdaq under the symbol "CHMD," and the market value of a share of Chronimed common stock on an equivalent per share basis.
-These prices are presented on three dates:
+The table below presents the last quoted sales price of MIM common stock, as quoted on Nasdaq under the symbol "MIMS", the last quoted sales price of Chronimed common stock, as quoted on Nasdaq under the symbol "CHMD", and the market value of a share of Chronimed common stock on an equivalent per share basis.
+These prices are presented on two dates:

-- · August 6, 2004, the last trading day before the public announcement of the signing of the original merger agreement; - January 3, 2005, the last trading day before the public announcement of the signing of the merger agreement amendment; and - , 2005, the latest practicable date before the date of this joint proxy statement/prospectus.
+- August 6, 2004, the last trading day before the public announcement of the signing of the merger agreement; and - [], 2004, the latest practicable date before the date of this joint proxy statement/prospectus.

-AIM non Stock onimed non Stock Equivalent Per Share Data
+Common Stock Chronimed Common Stock Equivalent Per Share Data (1)

-August 6, 2004 \$ 7.27 \$ 7.78 \$ 7.45(1)
+August 6, 2004 \$7.27 \$7.78 \$7.45

-January 3, 2005 \$ 6.41 \$ 6.60 \$ 7.18(2)

-, 2005 \$ [] \$ [] \$ [](2)
+[], 2004 \$[] \$[] \$[]

-- (1) The equivalent per share data for Chronimed common stock has been determined by multiplying the last reported sale price of a share of MIM common stock on the date shown by the original exchange ratio of 1.025. - (2) The equivalent per share data for Chronimed common stock has been determined by multiplying the last reported sale price of a share of MIM common stock on each of the dates by the exchange ratio of 1.12.
+(1) The equivalent per share data for Chronimed common stock has been determined by multiplying the last reported sale price of a share of MIM common stock on each of the dates by the exchange ratio of 1.025.